 Terms and Conditions mean these terms and conditions relating to the use of and ownership of the Product and the NBS Chorus Service and receipt of the Training.

-Training means the training services to be provided by NBS to the Subscriber as set out on the NBS Order Form or, subject always to these Terms and Conditions, as otherwise agreed in writing by the parties from time to time.
+Training means the training services and any services associated with the Product or the NBS Chorus Service to be provided by NBS to the Subscriber as set out on the NBS Order Form and, subject always to these Terms and Conditions, or as otherwise agreed in writing by the parties from time to time.

 Update means any amendment to these Terms and Conditions as more particularly set out in clause 15.1.

 User means any person(s) or company who is not party to the Contract, but who has been given a right to use the Product or access the NBS Chorus Service by the Subscriber for business purposes and has created an NBS ID and password and who has accepted any end user licence agreement provided by NBS from time to time.

 2.1.Neither the Product nor the information it contains nor the information provided through the NBS Chorus Service or as part of the Training are intended, and accordingly shall not be relied upon, either as a substitute for professional advice or judgement, or to provide legal or other advice with respect to any particular circumstance.